An Empirical Analysis of Feature Engineering for Predictive Modeling: Background and Prior Work

 \section{Background and Prior Work}

-Feature engineering grew out of the desire to transform linear regression inputs that are not normally distributed.
-Such transformation can be helpful for linear regression.
+Feature engineering grew out of the desire to transform non-normally distributed linear regression inputs.
+Such a transformation can be helpful for linear regression.
 The seminal work by George Box and David Cox in 1964 introduced a method for determining which of several power functions might be a useful transformation for the outcome of linear regression \cite{box1964analysis}.
-This became known as the Box-Cox transformation.
+This technique became known as the Box-Cox transformation.

-The alternating conditional expectation (ACE) algorithm \cite{breiman1985estimating} works similarly to the Box-Cox transformation, in that a mathematical function is applied to each component of the feature vector and outcome.
-However, unlike the Box-Cox transformation, ACE is able to guarantee optimal transformations for linear regression.
+The alternating conditional expectation (ACE) algorithm \cite{breiman1985estimating} works similarly to the Box-Cox transformation.
+An individual can apply a mathematical function to each component of the feature vector outcome.
+However, unlike the Box-Cox transformation, ACE can guarantee optimal transformations for linear regression.

 Linear regression is not the only machine-learning model that can benefit from feature engineering and other transformations.
-In 1999, it was demonstrated that feature engineering could enhance the performance of rules learning for text classification \cite{scott1999feature}.
+In 1999, researchers demonstrated that feature engineering could enhance rules learning performance for text classification \cite{scott1999feature}.
 Feature engineering was successfully applied to the KDD Cup 2010 competition using a variety of machine learning models.